laurabejder/masters-project/README.md

 ## Methodology
 In this section I explain the methodological choices I have made throughout the project and their limitations and consequences.

 This project deals with freshwater species here defined as the species that by Natureserve was put in the four categories `freshwater fishes`, `freshwater mussels`, `freshwater snails`, and `crayfishes`.
+This means the exclusion of other potential freshwater species (salamanders, snails, shrimps etc.) that weren't put in a clear freshwater category.
 - freshwater species

 - What is the southeast